 Tax-Aide volunteers are trained to assist with filing the 1040 Form and the more standard of the schedules, including Schedules A and B. Taxpayers with complex tax returns are advised to seek paid tax assistance.
 Electronic filing (e-filing) is offered at most sites, with no charge to the taxpayer.
 E-filing ensures more accurate tax returns and faster processing of tax refunds.

-Tax-Aide will be available at the Haddon Heights Library every Monday, February 6 – April 10, except for February 20 (President’s Day).
+Tax-Aide will be available at the Haddon Heights Library on specific Mondays in February, March and April.
+These dates will be published as soon as they are available.
 The program will run from 12:00 p.m. – 3:00 p.m.
 To find another site near you, please visit www.aarp.org/taxaide or call 1-888-227-7669.
 When you come to the library for tax-aide, please bring the following with you:

 - current year’s tax forms and preparation booklet